-This male Greater Prairie-Chicken is no doubt irresistible to the hens-and he seems to know it. © Rick Wright
+This fine Greater Prairie-Chicken must be irresistible to the females-and he seems to know it. © Rick Wright

 March 19, Day 5: Dancing Chickens.
-We will rise before dawn to be driven by our local guide to the dancing grounds of the Greater Prairie-chickens, where we will take our places in a small blind as the males perform their oddly captivating courtship displays on the sparsely vegetated ground.
-If the morning is warm and bright, Horned Larks and Western Meadowlarks will also be singing from the ground and the fence posts or in the prairie sky.
-Mule Deer often pick their way across the lek; the grouse react more vehemently if a Coyote or a Ferruginous Hawk appears.
+We will rise before dawn to be driven half an hour out of town to the dancing grounds of the Greater Prairie-Chickens, where we will take our places in a blind as the males perform their captivating courtship displays on the sparsely vegetated ground.
+If the morning is warm and bright.
+Horned Larks and Western Meadowlarks will also be singing from the ground and the fence posts or in the prairie sky.
+Mule Deer sometimes pick their way across the lek; the grouse react more vehemently if a Coyote or a Ferruginous Hawk appears.

 We can expect to be in the blind for about two hours, then return to McCook and what will be by then its very welcome restrooms.
-After a good hot breakfast and perhaps a short mid-morning break, we will drive out onto the sandsage prairies in search of specialties such as

-Trumpeter Swan, Northern Shrike, and the dramatically declining Black-billed Magpie.
+After a good hot breakfast and perhaps a brief midmorning break, we will drive out onto the sandsage prairies in search of specialties such as Trumpeter Swan, Northern Shrike, and the dramatically declining Black-billed Magpie.
 Depending on the weather, local reservoirs may have good numbers of ducks, American White Pelicans, and grebes, possibly including Western or Eared.
 We will be back in McCook in time for a rest before dinner.